shopware5/devdocs/source/blog/_posts/2015-02-11-understanding-the-shopware-http-cache.md

 ## Enabling the cache

-If you want to configure the HTTP cache, follow this link to our  [wiki documentation](http://en.wiki.shopware.com/_detail_855.html#HTTP_cache)
+If you want to configure the HTTP cache, follow this link to our  [wiki documentation](http://en.wiki.shopware.com/_detail_855.html#HTTP_cache) and the new [working with the HTTP cache](/blog/2015/12/04/working-with-the-http-cache/) article.

 ## HTTP cache setup